Pharming for Farmaceuticals

 Gene pharming is a technology that scientists use to alter an animal's own DNA, or to splice in new DNA, called a transgene, from another species.
-In pharming, these genetically modified (transgenic) animals are mostly used to make human proteins that have medicinal value.
-The protein encoded by the transgene is secreted into the animal's milk, eggs or blood, and then collected and purified.
-Livestock such as cattle, sheep, goats, chickens, rabbits and pigs have already been modified in this way to produce several useful proteins and drugs.
+In pharming, these genetically modified (transgenic) animals are used mostly to make human proteins that have medicinal value.
+The protein encoded by the transgene is secreted into the animal's milk, eggs, or blood, and then collected and purified.
+Livestock such as cattle, sheep, goats, chickens, rabbits, and pigs have already been modified in this way to produce several useful proteins and drugs.

 How do you change an animal's DNA?